michal-harish/graphstream/README.md

 ### Launching the application from IntelliJ

 For launching the application from within the IntelliJ runtime there are several starting points all which are located in the *test* source net.imagini.dxp.graphstream.Launchers.scala.
-The reason for test package is that many dependencies are provided and not available without hadoop/yarn environment but provided scope is available in the maven test phase:
+The reason for the test package is that many dependencies are provided and not available without hadoop/yarn environment but provided scope is available in the maven test phase.
 There are two components(see [architecture](#architecture) above) and each has 2 different launchers:

 1. YarnLaunch - submits the application to the YARN cluster and waits for completion printing any progress - stopping the application will attempt to kill the yarn context as well from the shutdown hook
 2. LocalLaunch - is for debugging and doesn't actually submit the application to yarn and all streaming and processing happens locally

 ### TODOs
 - Evicted keys should be also recorded in graphdelta topic so that hbase loader can pick it up and remove the row
-- Zero copy transitions Kafka Input -> State -> Kafka Output (also currently ByteBuffer.array is used but some buffers may be direct)
 - Edges should not be represented as Map[Vid, EdgeProps] but rather Set[Edge] where Edge object would contain the dest Vid to allow for duplicate connections with different properties
-- SyncsToGraph could have a state for short window for per-cookie counters to detected robots
+- SyncsToGraph could have a for short window memstore for better detection of bad data, robots, etc.